alleyhector/portfolio/content/featured/SalvageWorks/index.md

 showInProjects: true
 ---

-I was part of a team that worked on a redesign for local Portland-based reclaimed woodworkers Salvage Works.
-We redesigned layouts and organized their photography to make sure to properly showcase their Pacific Northwest hand-deconstructed lumber furniture pieces.
-We also updated and and streamlined their Shopify-driven product pages and blog.
+Local reclaimed woodworkers Salvage Works needed a redesign.
+My team revamped layouts and organized photography to make sure to their Pacific Northwest hand-deconstructed lumber furniture pieces were properly showcased admist necessary text.
+We also updated and and streamlined their Shopify-driven product pages and blog to enhance the customer's user experience.